kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests-latest.md

 --- abstract

-This document specifies the "Request-Streaming" HTTP request header field, that instructs HTTP intermediaries to start forwarding the request to downstream before receiving a compelete request.
+This document specifies the "Request-Streaming" HTTP request header field, which instructs HTTP intermediaries to begin forwarding the request to downstream servers before the request body has been received completely.

 --- middle